Transforming Collins Street

 Engagement round 1:

-During this period, Hobart residents can provide their thoughts on the upcoming Collins Street trial by filling out a survey on the project's Your Say Hobart page.
+During this period, Hobart residents shared their thoughts on the upcoming trial by filling out a survey on the project's Your Say Hobart page, attending two drop-in sessions at 188 Collins Street and participating in face-to-face discussions across the project area.

 Your Say Hobart